Anthony-Nolan/Atlas/README.md

 # Atlas

-Atlas is a "search algorithm as a service", built from Anthony Nolan's matching algorithm.
+Atlas is a "search algorithm as a service", extended from Anthony Nolan's matching algorithm.

 For deployment instructions, see [README_Deployment](README_Deployment.md)